hyperledger-solang/solang/docs/running.rst

 \\-\\-importpath *directory*
   When resolving ``import`` directives, search this directory.
 By default ``import`` will only search the current directory.
-This option can be specified multiple times and they will be searched in-order.
+This option can be specified multiple times and the directories will be searched in the order specified.

 \\-\\-help, -h
   This displays a short description of all the options